mdobariya3606-prog/order-management-system/README.md

 ## Project Overview

-This project simulates a real-world order processing workflow where customers purchase products and the system automatically:
+This project simulates a real-world order workflow where customers purchase products and the system automatically:

 - Calculates GST
 - Generates bill